Shiva-Bajpai/Ship-wars-SB/README.md

-# starwars shooting game
+# Starwars Shooting Game

-Use mouse to move and arrow up to shoot.
+Use the Mouse or Trackpad to move and Upper Arrow to shoot.

-Shoot coins to gain score!
+Shoot UFOs to gain score!

 :)

+Follow for More Games :)